steven-outteridge/RedHat-OCP-Homework/README.md

 Tasks
 -----
+Basic Requirements:
+Configure host file:
+Host file and host_grouip OSEv3 have been pre-configured cluster variables: master console to port 443 enabling registry with 20G of NFS storage configure 2 replicated router pods on infra nodes

-The script calls a number of playbooks that peform the following tasks:
+The ansible script calls a number of playbooks that peform the following tasks:

 Preinstall checks:
-Changes and GUID in hosts file to the correct hoist name variable Checks that the bastion host has the latest "atomic-openshift-clients" & "openshift-ansible" packages install All nodes have latest docker installed and running
+Ansible manages the deployment using hosts and OSEv3 vars files to describes the configuration of the OCP cluster.
+The hosts needs to contain the phyhsical hostnames under the following groups: lb masters etcd nodes and nfs also the infra nodes need the label 'env':'infra' Changes and GUID in configured hosts file to the correct hoist name variable Checks that the bastion host has the latest "atomic-openshift-clients" & "openshift-ansible" packages install All nodes have latest docker installed and running
 The NFS node defined in hosts is exporting /srv/nfs with correct permissions and restarts the service